mredig/SKUtilities/README.md

 This functionality was originally sourced from Chris Allwein of Downright Simple(c).
 Many thanks to him for open sourcing this code!

+Additional functionality added also includes the ability to stroke the text with a color of varying widths like so:

+	multiLineLabel.strokeWidth = 3;
+	multiLineLabel.strokeColor = [SKColor greenColor];

+This unfortunately only works correctly on OSX currently.
+Something about applying the attribute for strokeWidth disables the ability to properly generate proper bounds via this function:

+	if (_paragraphHeight == 0) {
+		_paragraphHeight = self.scene.size.width; // HERE
+	}

+    CGRect textRect = [text boundingRectWithSize:CGSizeMake(_paragraphWidth, _paragraphHeight)
+                                         options:NSStringDrawingUsesLineFragmentOrigin|NSStringDrawingTruncatesLastVisibleLine
+                                      attributes:textAttributes
+                                         context:nil];

+A temporary workaround for iOS is to set multiLineLabel.paragraphHeight with a manual value.
+To get an appropriate value, you can uncomment this line

+	NSLog(@"textRect = %f %f %f %f", textRect.origin.x, textRect.origin.y, textRect.size.width, textRect.size.height);

+lower in the SKUMultiLineLabelNode.m file.
+Take the largest height value given there and manually insert it.

 Note that you may implement tabs and hard returns with

 	/t